One Dodge, four nature destinations

-Experience the beauty and peace of nature in the middle of the Twin Cities.
-Hike trails and explore prairies, woodlands, and wetlands.
+Immerse yourself in nature at Dodge.
+Explore trails through prairies, woodlands, and wetlands.
 See farm animals, raptors, and local wildlife.
-Miles of trails are open to the public at no charge from sunup to sundown every day of the year.
+Trails are open to everyone at no cost across all four properties—sunrise to sunset, every day of the year.

 acres of land